themattharris/tmhOAuth/README.md

 ## Usage

-This will be built out later but for the moment review the examples for ways the library can be used.
-Each example contains instructions on how to use it
+This will be built out later but for the moment review the examples repository
+<https://github.com/themattharris/tmhOAuth-examples> for ways the library can be
+used.
+Each example contains instructions on how to use it.

 ## Notes for users of previous versions